-Vinyl Pressing Services – Contact us now for the best prices!
+Vinyl Record Pressing – Contact us now for the best prices!

 We supply 7″ and 12″ Vinyl Packages including full colour printed labels and covers.

-Our vinyl pressing services are manufactured to the highest quality using virgin vinyl – we will take you through the processes from mastering, pressing, artwork creation and finally fulfillment.
+Our vinyl record pressings are manufactured to the highest quality using virgin vinyl – we are your ideal partner guiding you with mastering, pressing, artwork creation and finally fulfillment.

 Cutting speed at 12” LP’s is 33 RPM yielding a maximum play time of 22 minutes for stereo recordings per side.
 For optimum sound quality limit the playtime to 22 minutes per side.
 For a better sound quality you can select 45RPM with a maximum playtime of 10 minutes.
 12” Maxi singles can be cut at 33 RPM yielding a maximum playtime of 15 minutes, or can be cut at 45 RPM yielding a maximum playtime of 10 minutes.

-Turnaround time of your order is 5 weeks without test pressings and 6 weeks with test pressings.
-The turnaround time starts after receiving all the required production parts and payment.
+Turnaround time of your order is 5 weeks after receiving all the required production parts and payment.

 Colored vinyl The following colors are always on stock; transparent,white, black/white marbled, yellow , orange, red, blue, green , pink, brown vinyl.
 All colours are made of transparent basic material , just colours that incl. white in the mixture are not transparent.
 We cannot guarantee an exact color match but we create a color that is as close as possible to your chosen color.
 Also during the production run slight color deviations might occur and some records, especially at the start of the production run might have a light marbled effect.
 The sound quality of colored records may have higher ground noise level when compared to standard black records.
 The main problem is an increased amount of noise especially in the lead-in and leadout grooves and low modulation parts.

 The master We need wave files specially mastered for vinyl.
-On a vinyl master this points have to be observed:
+On a vinyl master these points have to be observed:

 You can supply one wave file per side.
 In this case we need a track listing with all start and end points of the individual tracks to be able to generate the space grooves between the tracks.
 Also note that the pauses between the tracks (2-3 sec) have to be included in the file.
 The file names have to be such that we can identify which file is for the A side and which file is for the B side.